 To assist the Committee in performing these duties, Company management periodically engages an outside consultant to prepare a study of outside director compensation trends and best practices in the competitive market, and to make recommendations as to the compensation of the Company's non-management Directors.
-Management, including the Chief Executive Officer, presents these recommendations to the Committee for its consideration.
-Frederick W. Cook & Co. was engaged to prepare this study in fiscal 2011.
+Management presents these recommendations to the Committee for its consideration.
+Frederic W. Cook & Co. was engaged to prepare this study for fiscal 2012.